microsoft/language-server-protocol/indexFormat/specification.md

 The definition result above has only one value (the range with id '9') and we could have emitted it directly.
 However, we introduced the definition result vertex for two reasons:

 - To have consistency with all other requests that point to a result.
 - To have support for languages where a definition can be spread over multiple ranges or even multiple documents.
-To support multiple documents ranges are added to a definition result using an 1:N `item` edge.
+To support multiple documents ranges are added to a definition result using a 1:N `item` edge.
 Conceptionally a definition result is an array to which the `item` edge adds items.

 Consider the following TypeScript example: